cb-ci-templates/ci-templates/casc/README.md

 env.SHAREDLIB_GIT_ORG="<YOUR_GITHUB_ORGANISATON>" //"cb-ci-templates"
 ```

-Then, push your updates to git
+Then, push your updates to git.
+You can also manage those as environment variable on Job or Folder level.
 If you don`t do it, the template references still to the original Library (Which is ok for testing/demo purpose)

+# Create a Controller from Controller CasC bundle

 ## Set environment